experientials/ziloo/Hardware/909b/BRIDGE_BOARD_909b.md

 The 45 pin debug connector and T-USB alt connectors can be used to test the chipset and USB devices attached.

+### Connect push buttons for power/reset

+Simple push buttons should be wired up to trigger reset or power off during press.

+## Camera CSI Connectors

 ### CSI connectors

 The CSI connectors data lanes are connected directly together for each side.
 It is only possible